DevMadhup/Wanderlust-Mega-Project/README.md

 - <b>Create 1 virtual machine on AWS with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage</b>
 #
 - <b id="Jenkins-worker">Setup jenkins worker node</b>
-  - Create a new EC2 instance and install java on it
+  - Create a new EC2 instance with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install java on it
 > [!Important]
 > Create one IAM role with "Administrator access" and attach it to the instance where your pipeline will be executed, For.eg.
 Jenkins Node.
 >